JessicaML/ScienceMotion-Static/README.md

 *This is an application to learn the concepts of high-school level science through animation*

+*Scientific theories are about how shapes move in space, so we believe animation is the best way to explain them*

 See the live site [here:](https://jessicaml.github.io/ScienceMotion-Static)

+## Goals

+- To create something as fun as MTV or Sesame Street to look at, that teaches the concepts of high-school level science.

+- To get users to view and enjoy our animations - from high-school students, to retired dads to freelance bird-watching experts.

 ## To contribute